PacktPublishing/Jakarta-EE-Application-Development/README.md

-# Jakarta-Application-Development-
+# Jakarta-Application-Development
-, published by Packt
+Code repository for examples from the book "Jakarta EE Application Development" by David R. Heffelfinger, published by Packt Publishing.